ManjuAlwin-18/Netflix_React/README.md

 # Netflix-Project

 This project is a web application that allows users to browse through movies and TV shows provided by Netflix.
-It allows users to trending movies, filter movies by genre, and create a list of their favorite movies.
+It allows users to trending movies, can possible to watch Highlight of movies, filter movies by genre, and create a list of their favorite movies.

 The project is implemented using HTML, CSS, React JS , and a variety of other web technologies.
 The application is designed to be responsive and mobile-friendly, and can be accessed from any web browser on any device.